nf-core/awsmegatests/README.md

 :warning: Check that the region in which you are launching all the templates is the desired region.
 In our case, we set up all the infrastructure in `eu-west-1`.

 2. Under `CloudFormation`, select 'Create Template' with new resources.
-3. Select 'Upload a template file'
+3. Select 'Template is ready' and 'Upload a template file'
 4. Use [VPCsetup.yml](https://github.com/nf-core/awsmegatests/blob/master/templates/VPCsetup.yml)
 5. Set 'Availability Zones' to `eu-west-1, eu-west-2, eu-west-3`
 6. Set 'Number of Availability Zones' to `3`